davarbla/audits/solo/md/Hypercerts-security-review.md

 ## Discussion

-**pashov**: Client still hasn't fixed the issue but is setting higher priority to document the code better.
+ : Client still hasn't fixed the issue but is setting higher priority to document the code better.

 # [I-10] Misleading variable name